 - How can I pack more efficiently?

-- Can the KonMari method for packing work for a full-time traveler?
+- Can the KonMari method for packing work for a world traveler?

 - And (GASP!) could Marie Kondo’s folding clothes technique be better than rolling?!

 The answer to all of those questions is YES!

 So if you are ready to tidy up your nomad travel life and have your suitcase spark joy keep reading!